vliz-be-opsci/py-sema/tests/commons/j2/fn-compliance/test-compliance-format.md

 template-start-line := '?' remainder
 result-start-line := '$' remainder

-remainder := .* #works as the label / title of the section / but is ignored, not part of the 'content'
+remainder := .* #this remainder works as the label / title of the section / but is ignored, not part of the 'content'

 content-line := [^#=?$] .*
 ```